After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 6. Packing Eggs For Camping

-While my daily breakfast is a cup of coffee and a granola bar, camp breakfasts sometimes call for more.
+While my daily camp breakfast is a cup of coffee and a granola bar, sometimes I need more.

-Eggs always seem to please a crowd, but bringing them on a camping trip is asking for trouble.
+Eggs always please a crowd, but bringing them on a camping trip is asking for trouble.

 If they’re not protected in the cooler, they can crack – leaving you with a mess and no breakfast.

-Instead of risking it, do a little prep at home and crack them into a plastic water bottle ahead of time.
+Instead, do a little prep at home and crack them into a plastic water bottle.

-No mess, no risk, and a faster breakfast?
-It sounds like a great start to the day!
+No mess, no risk, and a faster breakfast.

-On a frigid evening in camp, it’s always hard to get into a cold sleeping bag (unless you have a tent stove).
+On frigid evenings, it’s always hard slipping into a cold sleeping bag (unless you have a tent stove).

-Even in the summer, it seems like your feet are freezing and will take forever to warm up.
+Even in the summer, your feet can turn into frozen blocks and take forever to warm up.

-Rather than shiver, fill a water bottle with hot water just before you head into your camping tent.
+Rather than shiver all night, fill a hot water bottle before heading into your tent.

-Just be sure to secure the lid all the way – a wet sleeping bag quickly becomes cold!
+Don’t forget to secure the lid – a wet sleeping bag quickly becomes cold!

 8. Hot Rocks For Dry Boots